dhritidhoka/MDEF/docs/term1/05-Tech Beyond The Myth.md

 To reach to this stage, there was a constant back and forth between ideating, exploring and creating.
 This exercise was a fun way of experimenting with different components and techniques.

-The link for the presentation –
+The link for the presentation – [The Void Bubble Maker](https://www.canva.com/design/DAFSOM00dx4/P8wOYOLx85J0YVh0gvs-Pw/view)

 The link for the video-